-Is getting up at 06:00 to go for a run, eating a kale smoothie for breakfast and quitting smoking all getting a bit too much to handle?
-We feel you, and so do the other one in five people who’ve broken their New Year’s resolution by 6th January.
+Is getting up at 06:00 to go for a run, eating a kale salad for lunch and quitting smoking all getting a bit too much to handle?
+It certainly is for the one in five people who’ve broken their New Year’s resolution by 6th January.

-Making a permanent change is no easy task, but every step you take towards your goal is a huge achievement – no matter how small.
+Making a permanent change is no easy task, but every step you take towards your goal is a huge achievement.

 Take one day at a time

 Nobody’s perfect.
-There are always going to be days where your craving gets the best of you, but that doesn’t mean you’ve failed.
-It simply means that you need to pick yourself up, dust yourself down and get ready to take on tomorrow.
+There are always going to be days where your craving gets the best of you, or you don’t have the energy to do what you’d planned.
+Those days don’t mean you’ve completely failed.
+They simply mean that you need to pick yourself up, dust yourself down and get ready to take on tomorrow.
 Making a change is hard and slip-ups are inevitable.
 Be kind to yourself when they happen.

 Set realistic timescales

-Your weight loss goals will be personal to you, but as a guide it’s safe and realistic to aim to lose 0.5kg-1kg per two weeks.
-While overnight achievement would be wonderful, this is a marathon – not a sprint.
-Make sure you’re not being too ambitious in your goals, and give yourself the time to succeed.
+Your goals will be personal to you – don’t judge your goals against other people’s.
+If it’s weight loss you have in mind, as a guide it’s safe and realistic to aim to lose 0.5kg-1kg over two weeks.
+While overnight achievement would be wonderful, this is a marathon, not a sprint.
+Make sure you’re not being too ambitious in your goals, that they’re right for you, and give yourself the time to succeed.

 Set smaller, more attainable goals